 A frequently asked question at The Forensic Practice is: which adult learning principles do you incorporate in your workshops?

 We know that adults are self-directed and motivated, learning best when training is relevant to their work, builds on their existing knowledge base, encourages active participation, and the methodology is clearly explained.
 Our instructional design is based on this understanding.
+Our team draws on established adult learning principles to deliver effective, engaging training that meets the needs of professionals in challenging fields.
+Here are some of the key principles we apply.

 Science of Adult Learning

 We base our workshop development and delivery on adult learning science (e.g., Brown, Roediger, & McDaniel, 2014; Khalil & Elkhider, 2016; Salas et al., 2012) and forensic interviewing research (e.g., Benson & Powell, 2015; Cordisco Steele & National Children’s Advocacy Center, 2018; Lamb, 2015; 2016; Newlin et al., 2015; Poole, 2016; Powell & Barnett, 2015; Rischke, Roberts, & Price, 2011).
-Research shows that for learning to be effective and lasting: a) training must be engaging, b) knowledge must be deeply encoded in long-term memory, c) skills need demonstration and correction, and d) interviewers must maintain and practice skills over time to avoid drift.
-When this does not occur, the ROI on limited training budgets is poor.

-To prevent drift, we educate learners on this research.
-We highlight diverse contexts for applying new skills, including interviewing different age groups and conducting preliminary, comprehensive, and supplemental interviews.
 We show them how they can use the activities from training to further develop and maintain their skills in the field (e.g., self-reflection, peer review).
-We encourage them to set individual learning goals, provide memory aids and learning guides for use in the field (e.g., StepWise 360 Checklist).
-We also offer other services to support workers in the field, including mentorship, case consultation, peer review, and advanced training.
+We encourage them to set individual learning goals, and provide memory aids and learning guides for use in the field (e.g., StepWise 360 Checklist).

 Engagement